bonomani/devmon/docs/TEMPLATES.md

 ### CHAIN transform
-Sometimes, a device saves a numeric SNMP identifier as a string under a different OID.
-The CHAIN transform combines these.
+Sometimes, a device saves a numeric SNMP identifier as a string under a different OID, resulting has **having 2 OIDs** to poll to reach the values.
+The CHAIN transform combines these 2 OIDs.
 A brief example:

 In your oids file, you have defined:
 ```